shreyarai7/wdt-project/README.md

             });
         }

-        // Attach event listener to all "Add to Cart" buttons if (addToCartButton.length > 0) {
+        // Attach event listener to all "product-card" buttons if (addToCartButton.length > 0) {
             for (let button of addToCartButton) {
                 button.addEventListener('click', function(event) {